stateblocks/stateblocks/docs/README.md

 (`Math.random` and `console.log`).
 In real real-world applications, you will certainly rely on network calls or data I/O in your side effects.

-Side effects are allowed to perform any imperative, statefull operations.
+Side effects are allowed to perform any imperative, statefull operations and can depend on **context data**.
-To avoid relying on global variables, side effects can depend on context data.
 Context can be used to provide effects with statefull objects like data storage APIs or any impure code.
+Context can be seen as the impure and mutable state of your application.
+Effects are used to perform manipulations involving context without loosing reducers purity.

 Let's say we have a `dataStorage` instance available for use in our app with API `{saveValue: (value) => void, loadValue: () = value, ...}`

 [filename](quickstart.test.js ':include :type=code :fragment=effect-context')

-> Context can be seen as the impure and mutable state of your application.
-Effects are used to perform manipulations involving context without loosing reducers purity.

 In bigger applications, you would typically provide context values in your application entry point.